Trying to improve your Chinese reading skills? Focus on words and structures

 Learning more Chinese characters won’t help you improve your Chinese reading skills

-In deed, regardless what methods students use to learn new Chinese characters, it won’t lead to strong Chinese reading skills.
-In fact, it is not how many Chinese characters students have learned.
+It is not how many Chinese characters students have learned.
 It is rather how many words and structures they have learned and how many Chinese reading exercises they have done.
+(Read more here: Learning 2000 Chinese characters is not enough for reading newspapers, and the number of characters is not the problem)

 Words are the building blocks of Chinese texts

-When we read Chinese texts, in order to understand the meaning, we must mentally group characters together and pick out any special Chinese characters, if any, which are there for structural purposes.
+When we read Chinese texts, in order to understand the meaning, we must mentally group characters together and pick out any special Chinese characters which are there for structural purposes.

 For beginner students, as the sentences are mainly short and simple, the trick is primarily to find out which characters should be grouped together.
 In this article, the example is “小星星期天看小说”.

-For higher level students, the sentences are getting longer and more complex, and very often, some sentence structure is in place.
+For higher level students, the sentences are getting longer and more complex.
 For example this sentence, “他一学习就头疼”.
-Recognising the structure “一...就...” is very important for us to understand the sentence.
-This structure connects three words, 他, 学习, 头疼, and makes them a coherent sentence.
+Recognising the structure “一...就...” is very important to understand the meaning of the sentence.

 The only way to improve Chinese reading skills is to read more, and read more level appropriate materials.

-On top of reading more, read aloud when possible.
-Reading aloud has tons of benefits to reading Chinese.
+On top of reading more, read aloud also helps.
+Reading aloud has tons of benefits.
 That is when we have to use our voice to manifest what we have been doing in our head.

 Listening plays an important role for students to get a good sense of Chinese language rhythm, which helps tremendously when they read.
 And listening to level appropriate materials is critical.

 Again, the world is friendlier to high level students who have more options as to what to listen to.
-It is especially beneficial when there are Chinese subtitles available.
+It is also helpful when there are Chinese subtitles available.
 They can listen, read and comprehend at the same time.

 For beginner students, picking up a few words here and there is all they can do in a real world.
-For them, it is important to listen to something written at their level, so that they can get more familiar with Chinese language.
-And this familiarity helps them when they read level appropriate Chinese texts.
+For them, it is important to listen to something written at their level.

-To a very great extent, writing helps develop Chinese reading skills, provided the focus is oriented around words, structures, sentences and paragraphs.
-This kinetic movement, writing in complex forms, brings something alive in us, especially when we write something important, something that we really mean, or something fun.
+To a great extent, writing helps develop Chinese reading skills, provided the focus is oriented around words, structures, sentences and paragraphs.

 Try not to copy one single Chinese character a thousand times, unless you want to doze off gradually at your desk.